 – Stephen Bond

 So, is it right to say experts have no role in the advocacy of a matter in arbitration?
-After all, our reports comprise argument and evidence that support the opinion reached, so we need to be an advocate for our own opinions and our interpretation of documents.
+After all, reports comprise evidence and argument that support the opinion reached, so experts need to be an advocate for their own opinions and their expert interpretation of documents.
 To do otherwise, to eschew advocacy at all, would be simply to dump at the tribunal’s collective feet a mass of disorganised material with the instruction to the tribunal to work it out for themselves, which cannot be of much assistance to even the most experienced arbitrators.

-For this reason, the answer to the question must be ‘yes, but’, because, in a different sense to the advocacy advanced by lawyers on both sides, expert evidence needs to be qualified by a focus on the needs of the tribunal rather than of the party instructing an expert.
-In other words, a ‘good’ expert is an advocate for his or her own independent view, properly and objectively supported, which may (or may not) align precisely with instructing counsel’s case.
+For this reason, as in so much in expert evidence, the answer to the question posed must be a qualified ‘yes, but’.
+In a different sense to advocacy advanced by lawyers on both sides, expert evidence needs to be qualified by a focus on the needs of the tribunal in understanding complex expert evidence and not on advancing the views of the party instructing an expert.
+Put another way, a ‘good’ expert is an advocate for their own independent view, properly and objectively supported, which may (or may not) align precisely with instructing counsel’s case.
 A good expert report will equip the tribunal with the language to deal with the expert issues before it and ensure that those issues are properly articulated, and their margins or boundaries defined for the tribunal.
 A poor expert is one whose evidence simply provides what they think their client wants them to say, leaving the tribunal no way to grapple with the issues it needs to decide.